-The king, recognizing that this dog was wise, asked if it knew who the real culprits were and the Bodhisatta told him it was his own purebreds.
+Recognizing that the Bodhisatta was wise, the king asked if he knew who the real culprits were, and the Bodhisatta told him it was his own purebreds.
 The king wanted proof, so the Bodhisatta gave it to him.
-He told the king to mash up some grass, mix it with buttermilk, and make his dogs drink it; when they vomited, out came bits of leather.
-Impressed, the king offered to let the Bodhisatta become king, but instead he asked that the king listen to a sermon on righteousness.
-When it was finished, the king commanded that no living creatures be killed in the kingdom and that from then on all dogs be fed the same food that he himself ate.
+He told the king to mash up some grass, mix it with buttermilk, and make his dogs drink it: when they vomited, out came bits of leather.
+Impressed, the king offered to let the Bodhisatta become king.
+Instead, the Bodhisatta asked that the king listen to a sermon on righteousness.
+When it was finished, the king was so moved that he commanded no living creatures be killed in the kingdom ever again; and that from then on, all dogs be fed the same food that he himself ate.

 In the Lifetime of the Buddha